mattermost/mattermost-handbook/contributors/join-us/localization.md

 **Tip:** We encourage translators to add additional languages to the WIP language list.
 Before adding a new language, always check to ensure that the language you're interested in isn't already defined as an officially supported langauge or a WIP language on the translation server.

-3. Review translation rules written by localization leads, when applicable:
+### Review translation rules written by localization leads, when applicable

+Translation rules and glossaries are available for the following languages:

    * [German \(Regeln zur Übersetzung von Mattermost\)](https://gist.github.com/der-test/6e04bff8a173e053811cb93e08838ca2).
    * [French \(Règles pour la traduction francophone de Mattermost\)](https://github.com/wget/mattermost-localization-french-translation-rules).
    * [Dutch translation rules for Mattermost](https://github.com/ctlaltdieliet/mattermost-localization-dutch-translation-rules).